polly-today/polly-dataprocessor-validation/README.md

 python main.py -p default -i 1 3
 # Process all inputs with a custom (manual) prompt from prompt.txt
 python main.py -p manual -s 'Added product type rule for Aubergine: Aubergine is by default purple.'
+# Process all inputs with a dynamic prompt containing only info about the relevant product types
+python main.py -p dynamic
 # Process inputs 5, 8, 10 with a custom prompt
 python main.py --prompt manual --inputs 5 8 10 -s 'Added product type rule for Aubergine: Aubergine is by default purple.'
 ```